BabylonJSGuide/Generator/content/basics/animation/Starter.md

 # Animating - An Introduction

 One way to animate things in BabylonJS is to change their properties within a scene.registerBeforeRender or scene.registerAfterRender loop.
 You will find many of the Playground examples within the Guide using this method.
 However BabylonJS also provides animating methods based on a timed frame system.
-Given he right data
+Given the right data
 BabylonJS calculates and draws a specific frame of the animation at a specific time independently of the scene rendering rate.

 ## Ways of Animating